-Grants received from SFC have increased from the previous year reflecting both an increase in student activity credits of 2.6% and an increase in the overall average price per credit of 9.3%.
+Grants received from SFC have increased from the previous year reflecting an increase in the overall average price per credit of 3.4%.

-Tuition fees are up by 9% on the prior year augmented by £308k of income from the Energy Academy project (reflected in other contracts).
-This is despite ongoing difficulties in attracting public sector funding for other contracts in the current austere financial environment.
+Tuition fees are down by 2% on the prior year.
+This is due to some activity being deferred to 2020/21 as a direct result of COVID-19, and also as a result of ongoing difficulties in attracting public sector funding for other contracts in the current austere financial environment.